12 Oct Getting Paid Appropriately by Your Insurance Providers

-However, one area where many pediatric practitioners struggle is financial success while working with insurance.
-This is an area of expertise that is not taught in medical school, nor is it emphasized on the long road to becoming a fully licensed doctor.
+However, many pediatric practitioners struggle with financial success while working with insurance.
+This area of expertise is not taught in medical school, nor is it emphasized on the long road to becoming a fully licensed doctor.
 As a result, many doctors struggle to get recognized and paid appropriately by public and private insurance providers.

 Today, I’ll discuss how pediatricians can get paid for their hard work by re-evaluating and renegotiating their relationships with payers.